 - Impressive attractions that are sure to wow you

 This magnificent castle plays a significant role in the country’s rich history and culture.
-Poland takes pride in the fact that it is the country which, together with the forces of Lithuania, won the battle of the century at Grunwald in 1410 over Teutonic Order.
-Every year the battle which happened at Grunwald is being reenacted.
+Poland takes pride in the fact that it is the country that, together with the forces of Lithuania, won the battle of the century at Grunwald in 1410 over the Teutonic Order.
+Every year the battle which happened at Grunwald is being re-enacted.
 This will give visitors a glimpse of its long history.

 Malbork was the setting for the movie Kryzacy, literally meaning Teutonic Order.
 The movie became so popular and was seen by over 30 million people in Poland alone.
 The movie also drew international attention, and it was seen by millions of viewers across the world.